guiriosoficial/DontChat/README.md

 # DONTCHAT
 Inspired by [Dontpad.com](http://dontpad.com), DontChat is a url based chat.

-## Description
-This is an Open Source project made just to study socket.io, node.js with express.js and react.js with redux.
+_This is an Open Source project made just to study socket.io, node.js with express.js and react.js with redux._

 ## Project Setup
 ### Front-End (Client)